DanilKuprin1/ConcurrentGraph/README.md

 ## Features

-- **Thread-Safe Operations**: Supports concurrent modifications and queries on the graph.
+- **Flexible Graph Representation**: Allows for easy addition, removal, and modification of vertices and edges.
 - **Parallel BFS Traversal**: Leverages multiprocessing to perform a BFS traversal on large graphs.
-- **Flexible Graph Representation**: Allows for easy addition, removal, and modification of vertices and edges.

 ## Installation